pgroenbaek/budgie-webcam-applet/README.md

-# Webcam Color Temperature Applet
+# Budgie Webcam White Balance Applet

 ## Description
 This is a Budgie panel applet that allows users to adjust the white balance temperature of their webcam using `v4l2-ctl`.